Vicor (VICR)

 For industrials businesses, cost of sales is usually comprised of the direct labor, raw materials, and supplies needed to offer a product or service.
 These costs can be impacted by inflation and supply chain dynamics in the short term and a company’s purchasing power and scale over the long term.

 Vicor has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 49.4% gross margin over the last five years.
-That means Vicor only paid its suppliers $50.55 for every $100 in revenue.
+As you can see below, it averaged an elite 51% gross margin over the last five years.
+That means Vicor only paid its suppliers $49.01 for every $100 in revenue.
+Vicor Trailing 12-Month Gross Margin

 7. Operating Margin

-Vicor has managed its cost base well over the last five years.
-It demonstrated solid profitability for an industrials business, producing an average operating margin of 10.1%.
+Vicor has been an efficient company over the last five years.
+It was one of the more profitable businesses in the industrials sector, boasting an average operating margin of 12.5%.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

-Analyzing the trend in its profitability, Vicor’s operating margin decreased by 8.6 percentage points over the last five years.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Analyzing the trend in its profitability, Vicor’s operating margin rose by 4 percentage points over the last five years, as its sales growth gave it operating leverage.

-In Q3, Vicor generated an operating margin profit margin of 18.9%, up 12.8 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Vicor generated an operating margin profit margin of 14.6%, up 4.6 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share